 California delegates the administration of all public benefit programs to the counties.
-Unlike in some other public benefit programs, like CalFresh, counties have more discretion about how to administer HDAP, subject to certain parameters established by statute and communicated in CDSS guidance.
-Each county has established a different HDAP and you should check with your county and get the county's written policies and procedures to get more information about the program.
-HDAP provides outreach, case management, benefits advocacy, and housing support to individuals who are likely eligible for disability benefits and who are experiencing homelessness.
+15 Unlike in some other public benefit programs, like CalFresh, counties have more discretion about how to administer HDAP, subject to certain parameters established by statute and communicated in CDSS guidance.
+Each county has established a different HDAP and you should check with your county and get the county's written policies and procedures to get more information about the program.16 HDAP provides outreach, case management, benefits advocacy, and housing support to individuals who are likely eligible for disability benefits and who are experiencing homelessness.17

-15. Welf. & Inst.
+^{15.} Welf. & Inst.
 Code § 18000.

-16. HDAP is available in all 58 counties and there are 17 Tribal Grantees.
+^{16.} HDAP is available in all 58 counties and there are 17 Tribal Grantees.

-17. ACL 19-104 at 2.